When to Use Shopify

 Want to learn more?
 Read our comprehensive guide to Shopify pricing.

 Shopify makes it easy for you to start building your online store by offering a 14-day free trial.
 Signing up is an easy process, with Shopify only asking for an email address and store name.
-Once signed up, you are taken to a step-by-step guide in setting up your store, with adding products—customizing your storefront with templates will come last.
+You are then taken to a step-by-step guide for setting up your store.

 Ready to get started?
 Learn how to set up your Shopify store.

 Click through the sections below to see Shopify’s features in detail.

 In July 2021, Shopify launched Online Store 2.0 (OS 2.0), along with new themes, which offer more customization options than the previous version of the website builder.
 OS 2.0 introduces sections and blocks which offer modularity, flexibility, and, to some extent, drag-and-drop capabilities.
 The new free theme for OS 2.0, Dawn, is mobile-first and 35% faster than Shopify’s themes for the previous version of the store builder (now referred to as “Vintage”).

 Shopify offers 10 free themes, although only Dawn is built using OS 2.0; the other nine are vintage.
 There are a few dozen paid themes for OS 2.0 ranging from $150–$350, all of which include multiple styles and are mobile-commerce ready (if not mobile-first).

 Your store comes with a full blogging platform and content management system (CMS), allowing you to set up your store and include website pages such as about, contact, and blog pages.